aridjayarecipes/cutesrecipes.web.app/content/post/1749-simple-way-to-prepare-perfect-blueberry-bread.md

 - "Cream together sugar and butter."
 - "Beat in eggs, milk, and vanilla."
 - "Add in flour and baking powder, mix until combined and smooth."
 - "Stir in berries by hand.
-Frozen ones don&#39;t smoosh as much..."
+Frozen ones don't smoosh as much..."
 - "Bake about 1 hour 15 minutes.
 Let cool in pan."
 categories:
 - Recipe